7Factor/7fpub-terraform-tutorial/README.md

 ```

 Note this step is dependant on your backend.tf file, which comes with this repo.
 Normally this file is not source controlled
 as it contains sensitive information.
-This file specifies and s3 bucket to use as a backend for storing your terraform state
+This file specifies an s3 bucket to use as a backend for storing your terraform state
 files.
 For more information read the [docs](https://www.terraform.io/docs/backends/)

 * Step 8.
 Select your terraform workspace.
 This is similar to switching to a different git branch.
 This step is important